WDI-SEA/react-development-course-materials/05-React Router/05-build-a-dentist-website-part2-exercise.md

 **Talking points**:
 * You should see your webpage update with just that component.
 This is effectively what React Router does.
 We can configure React Router so it's aware of which component we want to show on the screen, and React Router will swap out the components so only the correct one is shown at a time.
-* Now that we're able to show each of the components on the main page, it's time to hook them up to React Router.
+* Now that we're able to show each of the components on the main page, it's time to hook them up to a Router component.

 </aside>